 To get started building this robot we will wire up the motors for assembly to the chassis.
 The motors are IG32 Planetary motors.
-In this video we put capacitors in between the motor terminals to help with electrical noise however they are optional for this build.
-The first thing we will do is strip about 2-3 of the wires outer casing off to expose the red and black wire underneath.
+In this video, we put capacitors in between the motor terminals to help with electrical noise however they are optional for this build.
+The first thing we will do is strip about 2-3 of the wires' outer casing off to expose the red and black wire underneath.
 Place a large ferrite bead and heat shrink over the junction where the outer casing exposes the inner wires.
 Place the smaller ferrite beads and heat shrink on the wires BEFORE you solder the wires to the motors.
 There is a red dot on the motor to indicate which side the red wire attaches to.
 Once the soldering is done, use a heat gun to shrink the heat shrink around the ferrite beads.

 Step 2: Mounting the Motors

 The chassis has pre-cut holes for the motors.
-Simply put the motors in the chassis (with the writing facing where you can see it, if you ever need any information off the motor you won't have to take the robot apart to read it) and secure it to the chassis with the screws provided.
+Simply put the motors in the chassis (with the writing facing where you can see it if you ever need any information off of the motor you won't have to take the robot apart to read it) and secure it to the chassis with the screws provided.

 Step 3: Mounting the Tires

 Each set of tires comes with the wheel hubs and all the hardware required to mount them.
-First put the wheel hubs on the motor shafts.
+First, put the wheel hubs on the motor shafts.
 The motor shaft has a flat side that the wheel hub must align with.
 After sliding the hub on the motor shaft, secure with the set screw.
 The wheel then attaches to the hub with a bolt screwed into the end of the hub.